hauslan/autolanphone/README.md

 A phone represents a phone sitting at someone's desk.
 Each phone should be configured with a MAC address and a phone type.
 The phone type defaults to a Cisco 7970.

+### Artemis Mode
+You're able to create ships, and select a Captain & Comms Officer for each ship.
+The Comms Officers of each ship can communicate with eachother - the captain can communicate with their comms officers only.
+You can also add a fleet admiral, who can communicate with all captains (and all captains can communicate back).

+When you select Artemis mode and generate the configuration, any users who are part of the game will be given a new config based on their ship.

+For extensions for each ship, it's recommended to use a ring group - this way, you can swap out comms/captains for each ship without having to restart each phone.

 #### Walls and Walkways

 Walls & walkways have no purpose other than for visualisation & decoration.